Yura33-dev/eventsboard-front/README.md

 # Test task for ElifTech School
-## This repo contains backend part of task
+## This repo contains frontend part of task
 ### The level of accomplished tasks: Advanced

 Backend part is available: